SillyTavern/SillyTavern-WebSearch-Selenium/README.md

 ## How to install

-> This plugin will not in Termux.
+> This plugin will not work in Termux.

-Before you begin, make sure you set a config `enableServerPlugins` to `true` in the config.yaml file of SillyTavern.
+1. Before you begin, make sure you set a config `enableServerPlugins` to `true` in the config.yaml file of SillyTavern.

-Open a terminal in your SillyTavern directory, then run the following:
+2. Open a terminal in your SillyTavern directory, then run the following:

 ```bash
 cd plugins
 git clone https://github.com/SillyTavern/SillyTavern-WebSearch-Selenium
 ```

-Restart the SillyTavern server.
+3. Restart the SillyTavern server.
 Then choose "Selenium Plugin" as a source in the Web Search extension UI.

 ## Configuration

 The plugin can be configured using [environment variables](https://dev.to/pizofreude/environment-variables-a-comprehensive-guide-34dg) before startup:

+### Choose a preferred browser

 `ST_SELENIUM_BROWSER` (string) - sets the browser to be used.
 Default: `chrome`.